sorenjmadsen/skin-loi-estimation/README.md

 ## Quick Demo

-Select a LOI on the reference image and `skin_loi` automatically maps  the projection onto the target image and classifies the visibility of the region.
+The first step is to select two images and extract the meshes.
+Next, select a location of image on the **reference image** (left) and the program automatically maps the projection onto the **target image** (right) and classifies the visibility of the region.

-Step 1.
-Select a reference and a target image depicting  t

 <table>
   <tr>